 Yes, you're important to your planner, but you're far from her only client.
 Her time is valuable and it isn't free, so be careful not to waste it on things you could call on your mom or maid of honor for.
 "Many brides will ask me to meet bakers and caterers that they have no plans to book," shared a planner.
 "I'll usually visit a few vendors with the couple, and if the first ones we met with didn't work out, I'm happy to recommend others.
 But going to a vendor just to get a free tasting is a waste of my and the vendor's time and money."
 Rely on your planner to suggest vendors and help you choose between two.
 But if you want her to hold your hand every step of the way, you'll have to pay for it.

-"Sometimes, you can behave like a couple of 'zillas!"
+6. "Sometimes, you can behave like a total bridezilla!"

 No matter how talented your planner is, at some point, she's probably going to share an idea that you don't like.
 But snapping that you hate it without any explanation won't get you any closer to what you want.
 While your planner wants you to share your honest opinions, if you don't remember your manners, you run the risk of offending her.
 Vendors have feelings too, and contrary to popular belief, they aren't accustomed to dealing with bridezillas and groomzillas all day.
 Yes, wedding pros have to develop a thick skin (after all, they deal with picky clients for a living), but getting married doesn't give you a license to ignore common decency, and stress doesn't excuse rude or obnoxious behavior.
 For the best service and the best results, treat your wedding planner—and all your vendors—with the same respect you expect to be treated with.
 "If an email comes across as rude, or if it's asking a question that I've already answered 10 times before, I'll take my time getting back to that client," one coordinator confessed.
 Be honest, be cooperative, be realistic, be respectful and above all, remember that your planner is your best ally in all this craziness, so treat her like it.